 Is the house ready to party?

 The role of "web developers" and design companies is shifting more towards a marketing focus as well.
-Long are the days of you design a website and 6 months later, you never hear from the website design company again.
+Long are the days of you designing a website and 6 months later, you never hear from the website design company again.